fededagos/celltypes-classification/README.md

 # Deep Learning Approaches Towards Semi-Supervised Cell Type Classification in Cerebellar Neuropixels Recordings

 Source code for the homonymous dissertation submitted as part requirement for the MSc Machine Learning at UCL.
+Full text dissertation available for download [here](https://files.fededagos.me/COMP0091_Dagostino.pdf).

 The **cerebellum dataset** on which all experiments are based can be downloaded [here](https://files.fededagos.me/datasets/cerebellum_dataset.h5).
 To correctly replicate the experiments, download the dataset and place it in your root directory.